For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Most undergraduate courses in the United States are four years long (some six or more).
 That's why you'll need to factor in the cost of living there and compare it to what you'd be paying in the UK for a three-year course (the norm in the UK).

-Annual cost of living as a student in America 2022/23
+Annual cost of housing and food in America 2023/24

 * Figures were sourced from College Board, which publishes the figures in US Dollars.
 Conversions were accurate at the time of writing.

-To see how much it costs to live as a student in the UK, check out the results of our latest National Student Money Survey.
+To see how much it costs to live as a student in the UK, read the results of our latest National Student Money Survey.
 You can then compare it with the costs of going to university in the US.

 Financial support for British students in America